MoeDini95/aws-bootcamp-cruddur-2023/journal/week0.md

 # Recreate a conceptual diagram for Cruddur
 Recreated a conceptual diagram for Cruddur using Lucid.
-The purpose of this diagram is communicate the architecture at a high level to its stakeholders.
+The purpose of this diagram is to communicate the architecture at a high level to its stakeholders.

 <img src= ./images/ConceptDiagram.png>